 “I’ve been following you for a while and I really wanted to emphasize to you how much I love your work.
 I see all kinds of complex art on my feed, work that takes hours, days, months, and yet the originality of their work is lacking.
 Your style is so simple, yet the ideas conveyed are extraordinary.
 Simply wonderful.
 Thank you for doing what you do!”

 And that’s when I realised what’s happened…

 <fade to anecdote>

-Way back when, my graduation project was a design for a semi conceptual Ducati (it was the project than landed me my first job at Ducati).
-As part of the project I had to make a half scale model of the design.
-It was a fairly large undertaking, if for no other reason that a motorcycle has lots of ‘bits’, most of which had nothing to do with what I was designing.
-When everything was done, I’d graduated and all that, the head of the transportation design department came asked if I would bring my model in for him to show the 4th term transport design students.
+Way back when, my graduation ‘thesis’ project was a design for a semi conceptual Ducati (it was the project than landed me my first job at Ducati).
+As part of the project, I had to make a half scale model of the design.
+It was a fairly large undertaking, if for no other reason than a motorcycle has lots of ‘bits’, most of which had nothing to do with what I was designing.
+When everything was done, I’d graduated and all that, the head of the transportation design department came and asked if I would bring my model in for him to show the 4th term transport design students.
 I was a bit flummoxed, the model was goodish, but nowhere near the insane level of detail and quality the trans majors popped out term after term (I went through the product design department, causing more than a few ruffled feathers with my project).
 Regardless, I brought it in and he showed it to the full class of students, some 35 odd.

 And what did he say?

 He said it was an excellent model, the perfect balance between accurately representing the design concept and detail.
 ‘Just enough’ I think he told them, in an attempt to make them understand that what had been going on in the department, as far as the models being made, was excessive and somewhat pointless in the scope of a design project.